Skip to content

 Executive summary

-Developers report losing 22% of their time to inefficiencies—equivalent to $1.55 billion in lost productivity based on an average fully loaded cost of $250,000 per engineer.
-Companies with fewer than 1,000 engineers dedicate 19% of their engineering workforce to productivity initiatives.
-This report unpacks how leading teams structure these investments for maximum impact.
+On average, developers lose 22% of their time to inefficiencies, equal to $1.55 billion in lost productivity based on a fully loaded cost of $250,000 per engineer.
+To address this, companies with under 1,000 engineers dedicate nearly 19% of their workforce to productivity initiatives.
+This report explains how leading teams structure these investments to maximize ROI and why improving developer productivity pays for itself.

 About the author